mrpejker/cardano-e2e-example/tutorial/server_side/pab.rst

 Plutus Application Backend
 ==========================

-Now we have all the important pieces related to the server ready, we need to plug the off-chain code into the PAB, so we can build the executable that will be the complete *PAB service*.

-The PAB, as we mentioned, allows us to execute off-chain operations through API calls.
-The typical flow for doing these calls is by first *activating* an *instance* (or *session*).
-Potentially could be different kinds of activations, one of the interesting design patterns for us is that each activation will expose different *schemas*, and every schema will define a set of endpoints.
-Performing an activation will give us an *instance-id*, that we must use every time we want to call an off-chain operation through one of the endpoints available on the schema.
-Lastly, when we don't want to interact anymore with the PAB we *stop* the session.
+Now we reviewed the core pieces of the server implementation, it's turn to take a look to the web service.
+It's implemented using the PAB module from plutus-apps libraries.

+As we mentioned before, in our approach we use some features of the plutus-apps libraries, and discard others.
+The PAB library allows to implement a web service providing the API for interacting with the off-chain code of the dApp.
+We just need a subset of that API containing the operations **activate**, **endpoint**, **status** and **stop**.

+For interacting with the PAB service it's necessary to get an *instance id* by calling *activate*.
+The activation provides an interface through dApp *endpoints*, defined in a schema.
+Different schemas will offer different interfaces, which are chosen at activation.
+In our case we have only one, but other complex dApps could provide more.
+The activation could require some parameters which are instantiated and will persist while the instance is alive.
+In the Escrow example, the client connects with the PAB by activating an instance providing a wallet address.
+After that, the four endpoints defined in the schema are accessible for performing the operations.
+Finally, an instance can be deleted by calling *stop*.

 Endpoints Specification
 -----------------------

-Let's review how this typical flow we just described works for our particular escrow example.
+Let's review how this flow we described above works for the Escrow example.
 One of the key points of design is the schema or endpoint's set.
-We saw how to define this on the off-chain section, now is time to see how from this definition we can interact through the PAB.
-The complete `endpoints specification <https://github.com/joinplank/cardano-e2e-example/blob/main/doc/endpoints-spec.md>`_ can be found on the design document folder.

-On the following we will introduce the flow with an example where the sender wallet wants to exchange 10 tokens ``A`` by 20 tokens ``B`` with a receiver wallet.
+We saw how to define this on the off-chain section, now is time to see how this is related with the PAB service.
+Let's consider an example where the sender wants to exchange 10 tokens ``A`` by 20 tokens ``B``.

-In this dApp there is only one kind of activation, that we will call *connect* and will let us interact with the endpoints defined on the ``EscrowSchema``.
+We have only one kind of activation, that we will call *connect*, and will let us interact with the endpoints defined on the ``EscrowSchema``.
 This connect accion will need the ``WalletAddress`` of the user.

-Activating an instance is perform by the ``api/contract/activate`` fixed endpoint of the PAB, and in the body we give the information about the kind of activation.
+Activating an instance is performed by the ``api/contract/activate`` PAB endpoint, requiring the following information in the body

 .. code::